Your heartbeat makes life possible – and when atrial fibrillation (AFib) interrupts it, we’re dedicated to restoring your heart rhythm.

 Atrial fibrillation (AFib or AF) is a sometimes rapid, occasionally irregular heartbeat.

-Atrial fibrillation is one type of arrhythmia, which is when a heart that has lost its healthy rhythm.
+Atrial fibrillation is one type of arrhythmia, which is when a heart has lost its healthy rhythm.

 Everyone occasionally feels heart palpitations – a momentary fluttering of the heart.